-The point above has been made clear as a result of regulation 10 of the Rules of Conduct which specifically deals with the relationship between Elected Members and employees.
+The point above has been made clear as a result of the Rules of Conduct which specifically deals with the relationship between Elected Members and employees through the provisions within the Local Government (Model Code of Conduct) Regulations 2021 which is within the City's Code of Conduct for Council Members, Committee Members and Candidates:

-10. Relations with local government employees

-- (1) A person who is a Council member must not - - (a) direct or attempt to direct a person who is a local government employee to do or not to do anything in the person's capacity as a local government employee; or - (b) attempt to influence, by means of a threat or the promise of a reward, the conduct of a person who is a local government employee in the person's capacity as a local government employee. - (2) Subregulation (1) does not apply to anything that a Council member does as part of the deliberations at a Council or Committee meeting. - (3) If a person, in his or her capacity as a Council member, is attending a Council meeting, Committee meeting or other organised event and members of the public are present, the person must not, either orally, in writing or by any other means - - (a) make a statement that a local government employee is incompetent or dishonest; or - (b) use offensive or objectionable expressions in reference to a local government employee. - (4) Subregulation (3)(a) does not apply to conduct that is unlawful under The Criminal Code Chapter XXXV.
+10. Relations with local government employees (1) A person who is a Council member must not - (a) direct or attempt to direct a person who is a local government employee to do or not to do anything in the person's capacity as a local government employee; or (b) attempt to influence, by means of a threat or the promise of a reward, the conduct of a person who is a local government employee.
+(2) Subregulation (1) does not apply to anything that a Council member does as part of the deliberations at a Council or Committee meeting.
+(3) If a person, in his or her capacity as a Council member, is attending a Council meeting, Committee meeting or other organised event and members of the public are present, the person must not, either orally, in writing or by any other means - (a) make a statement that a local government employee is incompetent or dishonest; or (b) use offensive or objectionable expressions in reference to a local government employee.
+(4) Subregulation (3)(a) does not apply to conduct that is unlawful under The Criminal Code Chapter XXXV.
+20. Relationship with City employees (1) In this clause - City employee means a person - (a) employed by the City under section 5.36(1) of the Act; or (b) engaged by the City under a contract for services.